Skip to main content

 Anyone with a minimum of a bachelor’s degree can apply for a graduate certificate program.
 Whether you’d like to delve deeper into your current field or learn about something new, there's a broad range of programs to choose from.
 Some include:

-Clare Greenlaw with the text Clare GreenlawThese programs supply you with skills and broaden your industry knowledge.
-“It’s a constant sign to your employer that you’re available and learning,” Clare Greenlaw, an associate dean of business programs at SNHU, said.
+These programs can supply you with skills and broaden your industry knowledge.
+“It’s a constant sign to your employer that you’re available and learning,” said Clare Greenlaw, an adjunct instructor at SNHU.

-4 Benefits of a Graduate Certificate
+Is a Graduate Certificate Worth It?

 If you want the ability to stay relevant in your field, validate your skill set, earn professional development or sample the courseload of a master's degree program, then you may benefit from completing a graduate certificate.
-You can even transfer the credits you earn from your graduate certificate program toward a master's degree.
+You can even transfer the credits you earn from your graduate certificate program toward a related master's degree.

 Adapt to Change